 Uruguay, officially the Eastern Republic of Uruguay, is bordered by Argentina to the west, Brazil to the northeast, and the Atlantic Ocean to the south.
 Uruguay is home to approximately 3.3 million people, of whom 1.4 million live in its capital and largest city, Montevideo.
 Often overlooked by its large neighbors, Uruguay offers a culture, tranquility and scene completely unique to Uruguay.
 The country, often recognized as one of the least corrupt nations in Latin America, boasts a 97% literacy rate, and public education is secular, free, and compulsory for children from 4-14 years old.
 The system is divided into six levels of education; early childhood (3–5 years), primary (6–11 years), basic secondary (12–14 years), upper secondary (15–17 years), higher education (18 and up) and post-graduate education.
 In 2009, Uruguay implemented the One Laptop per Child program becoming the first country in the world to provide a laptop for every primary and high school student.

-According to the most recent Open Doors report in the 2015-16 academic year, Uruguay reported a 6.8% increase in students studying in the U.S. Uruguay was also proud to report a 25% increase in undergraduate students attending U.S. higher education institutions, and an 11% rise in non-degree students going to the U.S. for intensive English programs, exchanges and other certificate programs and classes.
+According to the most recent Open Doors report in the 2016-17 academic year, Uruguay reported a 5.6% increase in students studying in the U.S. Uruguay was also proud to report a 9% increase in undergraduate students attending U.S. higher education institutions, and an 11.1% rise in graduate students going to the U.S. for master’s and doctorate degrees.